-Home-made Thirst Quenchers
+Healthy Thirst Quenchers

 1: Flavoured water

 This recipe can vary endlessly with any ingredients you fancy.
-For example, you can add halved strawberries or raspberries in the water carafe and even throw in some orange slices.
+For example, you can add halved strawberries or raspberries into the water carafe and even throw in some orange slices.
 Or maybe you prefer trying pomegranate seeds, a piece of ginger and rosemary sprigs.
-Gradually, you’ll discover your favourite homemade flavoured water, and it will also look very festive.
+You will discover your favourite homemade flavoured water, and it will also look very festive.

-3: Iced Tea
+3: Iced tea

 4: Iced coffee